 A lot of newer style Coaches are showing up with only a 5-digit number after the "No", either on the same line as the last words of the creed or by itself at the bottom of the patch - number 00138 is the most common.
 All these are fake.
 Coach serial numbers will never have only five digits.

 T6F-9980 - one of several fake numbers showing up in fake classic Taft Bags.
 The style number is right but there are invalid codes in the prefix and a serious mistake in the design of the bag - Tafts are frequently faked, have them authenticated

-0974-534 - has shown up on at least 2 counterfeit Willis Bags and fakes of other classic leather styles.
+0974-534 - has shown up on several counterfeit Willis Bags and fakes of other classic leather styles.
 Any creed stamp with this number is probably fake and needs to be looked at very closely by an expert on older Coaches

 04M-5661 or o4M-5661 - ALWAYS FAKE whether the first digit is the letter "O" or a zero.
 The first half is invalid and is missing a valid month code, and the style number in the second half should belong ONLY to a multicolor Scribble Tote. (added April 2012)

 L05Q-5688 - is another serial number that's been showing up on fakes for several years.
 For a while in 2009, there were various Bonnie canvas wannabes and leather Lilys that were showing up with this style number.
-In the last 6 months, copies of scarf print bags, signature demis and styles that never existed have been popping up with the same serial number.
+Recently, copies of scarf print bags, signature demis and styles that never existed have been popping up with the same serial number.

 As far as I can tell, style 5688 doesn't exist